 Use an email marketing service

 Remember!
 Don’t Spam

 Strategize: It is essential to understand that customers receive hundreds of emails daily.
 A business should come up with an effective strategy to ensure that the email is opened.
-Understanding the specific demographic that is being targeted is very important, and accordingly choosing the type of marketing campaign, and the right template is vital.
-The more targeted the advertisements are, the greater the chance for success.
+Understanding the specific demographic that is being targeted is very important, and accordingly choosing the type of marketing campaign, and the right template or email design is vital.
+The more targeted the advertisements are, the greater the chance for success of this marketing automation.

 Build an Email List: The goal of any email marketing campaign is to maximize the number of customers.
 It is thus imperative to keep growing your email list.
 Using different types of lead magnets to engage the attention of more people can prove to be very useful.
 Infographics, Reports, Whitepapers etc. are examples of this.
 The point is to offer some value to the prospective customer in order to keep him/her engaged.
 Many satisfied customers would voluntarily provide their own email addresses if the lead magnet proves to be useful.
 Thus, it is also essential to have an attractive opt-in form.